Your Options in Dover, NH

 An aspiration abortion procedure can be performed up to 13 weeks after a woman's last menstrual period.
 It is the most common early surgical abortion method and it is an outpatient procedure.

-DISCLAIMER: We provide education on abortion and pregnancy options.
-We do not refer for or perform termination services and we do not financially benefit from any decision you make.
+DISCLAIMER: We provide free pregnancy confirmation services and education on abortion and pregnancy options.
+We do not refer for or perform abortion services.